operating-systems

 Process Table

-The process table is a central data structure used by the operating system to keep track of all active processes.
-It is typically implemented as an array or linked list of entries, where each entry points to or contains a Process Control Block (PCB).
+The process table is a central OS data structure tracking all active processes.
+Implemented as an array or linked list, each entry points to a PCB.
+Used to manage process lifecycle from creation to termination.

 Management

-- Indexing: The process ID (PID) often serves as the index into the process table for constant-time access.
+PID often serves as index for constant-time access.

-- Cleanup: When a process reaches the Exit state, its entry in the process table is removed after the OS protocols its final resource usage.
+When a process reaches Exit state, its entry is removed after recording final resource usage.